-For the pain and fever of mesenteric lymphadenitis, have your child:
+For symptoms of mesenteric lymphadenitis, have your child:

 - Get plenty of rest.
-Adequate rest can help your child recover.
+Enough rest can help your child recover.

 - Drink fluids.
-Liquids help prevent dehydration from fever, vomiting and diarrhea.
+Liquids help prevent loss of body fluids, called dehydration, from fever, vomiting and diarrhea.

 Preparing for an appointment

-If your child has signs and symptoms common to mesenteric lymphadenitis, make an appointment with your family doctor or a pediatrician.
+If your child has symptoms of mesenteric lymphadenitis, make an appointment with a health care professional.
 Here's some information to help you get ready for your appointment.

 What you can do

 - Your child's symptoms, including symptoms that don't affect the stomach, and when they began.
 If possible, take your child's temperature several times before your appointment and record the results.